m4now4r/Trickbot_full_configs/README.md

 trick_decoder.py - decodes TrickBot's core modules (32/64-bit bots) - from resources of the TrickBot loader executable (obsolete, works for the first version of TrickBot) trick_config_decoder.py - decodes TrickBot's hardcoded configuration (from the resource) + downloaded modules and their configuration trick_settings_decoder.py - decodes BotKey and mcconfig from the settings file (i.e. settings.ini dropped in the TrickBot installation directory) make_bot_key.cpp - a keygen for BotKey (must be run on the infected machine).
-Compiled version: make_bot_key.exe
+Compiled version: https://goo.gl/7Sf1E1

 The BotKey can be obtained in two ways:

 decoded:
 Use trick_settings_decoder.py and the settings file dropped by TrickBot.
 generated:
-Compile make_bot_key.cpp (or download make_bot_key.exe ) and run it on the same machine, where the encrypted files were dropped.
+Compile make_bot_key.cpp (or download https://goo.gl/7Sf1E1 ) and run it on the same machine, where the encrypted files were dropped.
 Then, you can pass the obtained key to trick_config_decoder.py.

 Example: